JamesLinus/generic-recognizer/README.md

    encountered again in the _same_ rule.
 Something similar happens for `*2`.
  - `+` to increase the indentation level.
  - `-` to decrease the indentation level.
+ - An identifier to output a named-token (explained below).
+This is to complement `*` when one wants to output a token other than the last one matched.

 The default indentation level is zero.
 An indentation level of zero or below means the lines are outputted with no indentation.
 Each indentation level represents 4 space characters.

+One can give a name to a matched token and reference it later within `{{...}}`.
+Token naming only works for tokens specified through the form `# token` (e.g.
+`#ID`, `#NUM`, `#STR`).
+For example:

+    !
+To give a name to a matched token one writes
+    !     < # token : name >
+    assign_stmt = <#ID:dest_var> "=" expr {{ "ST "dest_var }} ;

+There are some limitations.
+First, all names reside in a single flat namespace;
+one can reference names defined in other rules and names with same spelling in different rules will collide.
+Second, token strings of named-tokens are stored in static buffers, one buffer per name, so recursive rules may produce some unintended results due to overwriting of said buffers.

 The following example uses the label generation capabilities: